 - Firstly, it begins with receptor detecting the stimulus or a sudden change in the environment, where the instinct again has a role to play.
 The stimulus is received from a sensory organ.

-- Secondly, the sensory neuron sends a signal to the relay neuron.
+- Then, the sensory neuron sends a signal to the relay neuron.

-- Thirdly, the relay neuron sends the signal to the motor neuron.
+- This is followed with the relay neuron sending the signal to the motor neuron.

 - Further, the motor neuron sends a signal to the effector.

-- The effector produces an instantaneous response, for example, pulling away from the hand or a knee-jerk reaction.
+- The effector produces an instantaneous response, for example, pulling away of the hand or a knee-jerk reaction.

 From the above explanations, it can be clearly summarized that the moment the afferent neuron receives a signal from the sensory organ; it transmits the impulse via a dorsal nerve root into the Central Nervous System.
 The efferent neuron then carries the signal from the CNS to the effector.
 The stimulus thus forms a reflex arc.

-To learn more about reflex action, visit Byju’s.
+To learn more about reflex action or other related topics, visit Byju’s.

 Practise This Question